Toshiro6t9/LastYt/replit.md

-# YouTube Audio Streaming APIs
+# Toshiro Yt Music Downloader

 I have implemented two standalone APIs (Python/Flask and NodeJS/Express) that use `yt-dlp` to extract direct audio URLs and stream them directly to the client.